Enrolling in Online Classes

 What is online learning?

 Online learning is an option for students who wish to learn in their own environment on their own time.
 Also called distance learning or e-learning, this format allows students to fulfill education requirements at times that fit with their schedule.
 Because the bulk of instruction is offered via a computer and the Internet, the work can be completed anywhere there is an Internet connection at any time of the day or night.
 When taking an online class students rarely, if ever, attend face-to-face classes.
-Some instructors require students to come in to a proctored testing environment to take exams.
-All course materials, assignments, class discussion, and tests take place online using Blackboard, the college’s Learning Content Management System.
+Some instructors require students to come into a proctored testing environment to take exams.
+All course materials, assignments, class discussions, and tests take place online using Blackboard, the college’s Learning Content Management System.
 This method appeals to some students who do not want to drive great distances to attend class, who have a busy personal schedule and cannot attend regularly scheduled live classes, and for those who may prefer the online learning environment over a live class.

 Are you ready for online learning?